CityUHK-CALAS/cityuhk-calas.github.io/content/news/21-12-02-huawei-visit/index.md

 <!--more-->

-Visit from Huawei, President of Asia Pacific Research Institute, Director of HK Research Center, Dean of Engineering, CityU, Head of EE, CityU, visiting CALAS and CityU Underwater Robotics Team.
+Visit from Huawei, President of Asia Pacific Research Institute, Director of HK Research Center, Dean of Engineering, CityUHK, Head of EE, CityUHK, visiting CALAS and CityUHK Underwater Robotics Team.